kamilszczepanik/prostore/NOTES.md

 ## Typescript
 *Use zod to create a validator that will be used not only in form, but also imported to the actual type used across the app.
 This is crucial practice to not repeat code and have robust app.*

+## React
+useTransition - Perform non-blocking updates with Actions.
+Call useTransition at the top of your component to create Actions, and access the pending state.
+For loaders.

 ## Next.js

 ### Structure